 As is often the case in a small city, Holly Grove doesn't have a public transportation system that people use for their commute.

-The citizens of Holly Grove are slightly less educated than the national average of 21.84% for the average city or town: 15.12% of adults in Holly Grove have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Holly Grove rank slightly lower than the national average.
+15.12% of adults 25 and older in Holly Grove have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Holly Grove in 2022 was $24,560, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $98,240 for a family of four.
 However, Holly Grove contains both very wealthy and poor people as well.
 Holly Grove also has one of the higher rates of people living in poverty in the nation, with 35.53% of its population below the federal poverty line.